Caen's Lair

 At that point he couldn't hold his peace on this insanity any longer, so he hurried upstairs and dialled Silicia's number before he said something that would make the rest of his week here even more painfully awkward.

-Although he hated to aknowledge it, that night the house seemed unsettled, like something in the air had shifted with their stupid attempt at poking their noses into things they didn't understand.
-He twisted and turned for what seemed like an eternity, feeling almost feverishly warm and humid tangled in his borrowed sheets.
-The night air drifting lazily in through the window barely cooled his skin superficially, and he found rest only once he'd given in and rolled onto the unused side of the bed, where he finally fell asleep sprawled out with only a foot and an elbow still under his blanket.
+Although he hated to acknowledge it, that night the house seemed unsettled, like something in the foundations had shifted with their stupid attempt at poking their noses into things they didn't understand.
+He twisted and turned for what seemed like an eternity, feeling almost feverishly warm and sweating in the tangle of his borrowed sheets.
+The night air drifting lazily in through the window barely succeeded in cooling his skin superficially, and he found rest only once he'd given in and rolled onto the unused side of the bed.
+There he finally fell asleep sprawled out with only a foot and an elbow still under his blanket.

 His dreams were not kind to him, replaying moments from the day and his memory and stirring them up with a good dose of unreality.
 He was woken by the first rays of sun falling into the room, rolled over back onto his pillow, and thankfully got a few more hours of actually restful sleep.